How to Use the Command 'swc' (with examples)

 swc

-: The path to the input file that needs to be transpiled.
+: The file path indicates the input JavaScript or TypeScript file which needs to be transpiled.

 Use case 2: Transpile the input file every time it is changed